Honors

 Current WCSU or Transfer Students

-Current WCSU students can apply directly to the program during their first, sophomore or junior year.
+Current WCSU students can apply directly to the program during their first two years (up to 60 credits).
 The Kathwari Honors Program Director will review applications and notify students of their status after final grades for that semester have been posted.

-Transfer students in their first, sophomore or junior year may apply directly to the program upon successfully transferring to WCSU.
+Transfer students up until their rising junior year may apply directly to the program upon successfully transferring to WCSU.
 Your Kathwari Honors Program application will be reviewed once you have been admitted to the University by WCSU Admissions.

 Please note that scholarships are not offered directly through the Honors Program.
-Only incoming students may be eligible for scholarships – this is done in collaboration with the WCSU Admission Office.
+Incoming students may be eligible for scholarships administered through the WCSU Admissions Office.
 For more information: https://www.wcsu.edu/admissions/merit-scholarships/

 Admission Requirements